1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 Mijas Village

 Visiting Spain’s famous Costa del Sol and looking to spend the afternoon away from the beach?
 Well, the beautiful village of Mijas is the perfect place to explore!
 Take a trip with us high into the mountains and visit this historic Spanish town.
-Recently we had the chance to visit this unique pueblo, enjoy the local food, and experience all Mijas Spain has to offer.
+Recently we had the chance to visit this unique destination, enjoy the local food, and experience all Mijas Spain has to offer.

+Yes!
 Mijas has an amazing mix of architecture, history, and culture that every traveler exploring this part of Spain should see.
 While we love the stunning beach towns in the South of Spain, an afternoon in Mijas village was such a fun adventure!

 Mijas Spain